 Syntax

-This overview shows Agena's main syntax features.
+This overview highlights Agena's main syntax features.
 For more information, please consult the Agena Crash Course or the Primer and Reference:

 Assignment and Unassignment

-To assign a number, say 1, to a variable called a, type:
+To assign the number 1 to a variable called a, type:

 > a := 1;

-To print the value assigned to a variable, just put a colon right behind its name:
+To print the value of a variable, simply place a colon (:) after its name.

 > a: